ValsGeorge/noff/README.md

 # Noff
 ## Description
 Noff is a full stack application that merges a dynamic todo list with an intuitive pomodoro timer, fostering efficient task management and enhanced productivity.
-The platform allows users to create, organize, and share tasks while leveraging a customizable pomodoro timer for focused work sessions.
+The platform allows users to create, organize tasks while leveraging a customizable pomodoro timer that can be shared with other users for focused work sessions.

 ## Technologies Used
 - **Frontend**: Angular